 We recommend you set up your telemetry system several weeks before you plan to perform your first animal experiments.
 During these weeks, you can install our software on your computer and learn how to acquire and analyze telemetry signals.
 We supply one or two sample transmitters with your recording system, so use these to test reception and recording.
 Place one or two transmitters within a Faraday enclosure and record their signals continuously for a week to make sure that your computer, local area network, and hardware is functioning correctly.
 Recording might be interrupted every few hours, and you will be glad to figure out what causes these interruptions before you have animals with transmitters implanted.
 Reception from the transmitters may cease all-together every few hours, and you will be glad to figure out what is interfering with reception long before you have begun an experiment with live animals.

-List of parts for coaxial antenna system with Telemetry Control Box:
+List of parts required for a coaxial antenna system with Telemetry Control Box:

-List of parts for coil array recording system with Animal Location Tracker:
+List of parts required for a coil array recording system with Animal Location Tracker:

-List of parts for coaxial antenna recording system with Octal Data Receiver:
+List of parts required for a coaxial antenna recording system with Octal Data Receiver:

-Assuming you have the above parts in hand, follow these steps.
-They will take you through the set-up of the hardware and software, so that by the end you will be able to record and analyze transmitter signals.
+Assuming you have the above parts in hand, follow the set-up steps in the following paragraphs.
+These steps will take you through the organisation and configuration of your hardware and software.
+They show you how to test that your system is working well.
+By the end, you will be able to record from any of our telemetry sensors.

 When our telemetry system consists of several receivers, we will need one Neurorecorder for each.
 If we want to process the signals as they are recorded, we will need at least one Neuroplayer per receiver.
 We may even need one Neuroplayer per animal.
 For example, we may have two animal location trackers (ALTs) with four animals over each tracker, and we want to export the signals from each animal to separate EDF files.
 We need two Neurorecorders and eight Neuroplayers.
 The Startup Manager allows us to define our telemetry recording and processing with a script and start all processes by running the script.
 After an interruption, we can re-start the system with a few mouse clicks.